-Thinking of our family summer picnics brings floods of incredibly happy memories.
+Thinking of our family picnics brings floods of incredibly happy memories.
 We were picnic freaks.
 We had picnics everywhere we could think of including our back porch, the backyard, the family room, by the pool, at parks, and a hundred other places.
-Each summer picnic was unique and we always had fun.
+Each was unique and we always had fun.
 Our girls loved picnics where we enjoyed lots of play, conversation, laughter, nature, people watching, and even a nap.

 Basically, a great picnic involves choosing a good location, deciding who you want to be there, and finally deciding what you want to eat.
 Sounds pretty easy.
 The simpler you make a picnic the more spontaneous and fun your picnics will be.
-You can also make a summer picnic an epic event and create a more formal atmosphere and picnic menu.
+You can also make a picnic an epic event and create a more formal atmosphere and picnic menu.
 Use picnics to celebrate a holiday or focus on a picnic theme, like a popular children’s character.

-Picnic Ideas for Your Picnic Checklist
+Ideas for Your Picnic Checklist

 Day and time